dayton-outar/shillings/docs/MARKETING/README.md

 - Start _smallest viable market_ by inviting a select few to experience the _beta_ version

+:bulb: People learn from each other.
+There's a habit-forming hook there.
+How can the product be designed so that people can learn from each other easily.
+List steps taken?

 ## Questions for JSE: JCSD

 1. Do you have any market research publications? (research done on investors and traders)